mimblewimble/grin/doc/pow/pow.md

 # Mining in Grin

-The Cuckoo Cycle outlined above forms the basis of Grin's mining process, however Grin uses Cuckoo Cycles in tandem with several other systems to create a Proof-of-Work.
+The Cuckoo Cycle outlined above forms the basis of Grin's mining process, however Grin uses Cuckoo Cycle in tandem with several other systems to create a Proof-of-Work.

 ### Additional Difficulty Control